-For the Strategy to be effective, it will require an unprecedented commitment for collaboration at all levels of the public and private sector.
+For the National Fish, Wildlife and Plants Climate Adaptation Strategy (Strategy) Strategy to be effective, it will require an unprecedented commitment for collaboration at all levels of the public and private sector.

 A Joint Implementation Working Group (JIWG) made up of the Federal, State, and Tribal agencies is currently leading implementation of the Strategy.
 The purpose of the JIWG is to help facilitate and promote implementation across multiple agencies, as well as to share information among participants.